 Now, any incompressible, boundary-incompressible surface S (with no components that are 2-spheres or boundary-parallel discs) in a compact orientable irreducible boundary-irreducible 3-manifold M with a given triangulation T may be ambient isotoped into normal form.
 It can then be encoded by a finite amount of data.
-The normal surface S determines a collection of T integers, where T is the number of tetrahedra in T. These integers simply record the number of triangles and squares of S in each tetrahedron.
-(Note from Figure 2 that there are 4 types of normal triangle and 3 types of normal square in each tetrahedron.)
+The normal surface S determines a collection of 7t integers, where t is the number of tetrahedra in T. These integers simply record the number of triangles and squares of S in each tetrahedron.
 The list of these integers is denoted [S] and is called the associated normal surface vector.
 Normal surface vectors satisfy a number of constraints.
 Firstly, each co-ordinate is, of course, a non-negative integer.
 Secondly, they satisfy various linear equations called the matching conditions which guarantee that, along each face of T with a tetrahedron on each side, the triangles and squares of S in the two adjacent tetrahedra patch together correctly.
 Finally, there are the quadrilateral constraints which require S to have at most one type of square in each tetrahedron.
 This is because two different square types cannot co-exist in the same tetrahedron without intersecting.
 Haken showed that there is a one-one correspondence between properly embedded normal surfaces (up to a suitable notion of 'normal' isotopy) and vectors satisfying these conditions.
 Given this strong connection, it is natural to use tools from linear algebra when studying normal surfaces.
 In particular, one can speak of a normal surface S as being the sum of two normal surfaces S_1 and S_2 if $[S] = [S_1] + [S_2]$.
 A normal surface S is called fundamental if it cannot be expressed as a sum of two other non-empty normal surfaces.
 Haken showed that there is a finite list of fundamental normal surfaces, and these are all algorithmically constructible.
 A key part of Haken's argument is to show that some surfaces can be realised as fundamental normal surfaces with respect to any triangulation of the manifold.
-Thus, if we could find a hierarchy where each surface had this property, then we could construct the hierarchy starting with any triangulation T of M. In fact, Haken did not prove that there is a hierarchy with this property, but he did show that there is a hierarchy where each surface can be realised as a sum of a bounded number of fundamental normal surfaces.
+Thus, if we could find a hierarchy where each surface had this property, then we could construct the hierarchy starting with any triangulation T of M. In fact, Haken did not prove that there is a hierarchy with this property, but he did show that there is a hierarchy where each surface can be realised as a sum of boundedly many fundamental normal surfaces.
 This is sufficient to make the argument work.